Dominique Ducharme was officially named the 31st head coach in Montreal Canadiens history on July 13, 2021.

-Appointed Assistant Coach with the Montreal Canadiens on April 27, 2018, Dominique Ducharme, 45, spent 10 seasons coaching in the QMJHL, including the last seven, from 2011 to 2018, as Head Coach with the Halifax Mooseheads (2011-16) and the Drummondville Voltigeurs (2016-18).
+Having joined the Canadiens' coaching staff on April 27, 2018, Ducharme previously spent 10 seasons coaching in the QMJHL, including the last seven, from 2011 to 2018, as head coach with the Halifax Mooseheads (2011-16) and the Drummondville Voltigeurs (2016-18).
 Following the 2017-18 season, he was awarded the Paul Dumont trophy as the league's Personality of the Year.

 In 2002-03, following a 15-year career as a player in Quebec and France, Ducharme made his coaching debut as an assistant with the UQTR Patriotes.
 He also coached the Joliette team in the QJAAAHL before making the jump to the QMJHL with the Montreal Junior in 2008-09.